 All Facilities Management employees are responsible for adhering to this policy.
+All departments in which protective footwear and clothing are purchased and provided by Facilities Management are required to be worn throughout the workday.
 All Facilities Management directors and supervisors will ensure that their subordinates adhere to this policy.
 Facilities Management employees who fail to comply with this policy may be subject to disciplinary action for noncompliance with University policies.